 ^{}Non-GAAP financial measure.
-Please see the note in the "Other Information" section of this Circular
+Please see the note in the "Other Information" section of this Circular and section 17 of the 2021 MD&A.

-2018 PSU Payout Summary
+2019 PSU Payout Summary

-In 2021, the Governance Committee determined that the 2018 grant of PSUs paid out at 94.6% of target.
-The number of PSUs that vested pursuant to these performance results is set out in the table below:
+In 2022, the Governance Committee determined that the 2019 grant of PSUs paid out at 130.8% of target.
+The number of PSUs that vested pursuant to these performance results is set out in the table below.
+Messrs.
+Dufresne and Sawyer were not employed by Loblaw in 2019 and Mr. Myers received a pro-rata settlement of his 2019 PSU grant following his departure from Loblaw on May 6, 2021.